Move With Life

 • Sadness:

-• Sadness is held to be the worst of the three because while sad and depressed the mind constantly tortures oneself, so in the end all your good thoughts are undermined by your sad demeanor.
+• Sadness is held to be the worst of the three because while sad and depressed the mind constantly tortures itself, so in the end all good thoughts are undermined by a sad demeanor.
 Sadness is said to cause the Chi to malfunction in its duties... primarily affects Heart, Small Intestines, Pericardium, Sanjiao, and the Shen or 'spirit'

 Out smarting your emotions!